-All other requests must be made directly to ODR via an Interpreter/Remote Live Captioning Request Form.
+Employee and visitor requests must be made directly to ODR via an Interpreter/Remote Live Captioning Request Form.

 All requests must be made to ODR with as much advance notice as possible; a minimum of 2 weeks is recommended, prior to the date of the event/program/activity.

 Interpreter assignments are determined in consideration of individual preferences, event/program/activity specifics and qualifications and availability of qualified providers.
 If ODR is unable to identify available qualified Interpreter/s, follow up communication to determine potential alternatives, such as remote live captioning will occur.

 - Individuals are responsible for informing ODR with 24 hours advanced notice for any planned absence.
 Repeated failure to report absence/cancellation to ODR could result in loss of services.

 - For last minute cancellations for regularly scheduled courses, an individual should contact the scheduled provider regarding the cancellation, immediately followed by contacting ODR with an update.

 - Providers will wait 15 minutes before leaving/discontinuation of services for the scheduled time frame.

 Qualifications of Providers